Context-Selective State Space Models: Feedback is All You Need: COFFEE: Towards Context-Selective SSMs

-To address this limitation, we observe that the hidden state $x(k-1)^{(i)}$ of each subsystem $\Sigma^{(i)}$ already encodes a compressed representation of the full history up to step $k-1$, and therefore provides a natural source of contextual information.
-We therefore replace the token-based gating (\ref{eq:token-based-gating}) with a \emph{state-dependent gating rule}:

-where $w_D^{(i)} \in \mathbb{R}^n$ is a learnable parameter vector, $\odot$ denotes the Hadamard product, and $\sigmoid(\cdot)$ is the sigmoid function applied componentwise to vectors.\footnote{We use the sigmoid rather than the softplus, since its bounded range keeps $\Delta_i(k)$ limited, helping maintain the validity of the Taylor approximation in (\ref{eq:linearized_model}).} By doing so, each subsystem adapts its update gate from its past history rather than the raw input token, enabling context-based selectivity: identical tokens can be filtered differently depending on their role in the evolving sequence.
-Concretely, the gating vector $\Delta_i(k) \in \mathbb{R}^n$ enters the dynamics in (\ref{eq:linearized_model}) as a diagonal state feedback matrix, which modulates the contribution of the past state through
+where $w_D^{(i)} \in \mathbb{R}^n$ is a learnable parameter vector, $\odot$ denotes the Hadamard product, and $\sigmoid(\cdot)$ is the sigmoid function applied componentwise to vectors.\footnote{We use the sigmoid rather than the softplus, since its bounded range keeps $\Delta_i(k)$ limited, helping maintain the validity of the Taylor approximation in (\ref{eq:linearized_model}).} By doing so, each subsystem adapts its update gate from its past history rather than the raw input token, enabling context-based selectivity: identical tokens can be filtered differently depending on their role in the sequence.
+Concretely, the gating vector $\Delta_i(k) \in \mathbb{R}^n$ enters the dynamics in (\ref{eq:linearized_model}) as a diagonal state feedback matrix, which modulates the contribution of the past state through $ (I + A^{(i)}\mathrm{diag}(\Delta_i(k)))x(k-1)^{(i)}, $ and the input through $ \mathrm{diag}(\Delta_i(k)) B^{(i)}u_i(k). $ The resulting subsystem $\Sigma^{(i)}$ is therefore context-adaptive, taking the form